autonity/docs.autonity.org/content/docs/reference/api/aut/op-prot/_index.md

 How it works:

-- checks the total number of faults committed by **all**  validators in the epoch, counting the number of fault proofs in the slashing queue
+- checks the total number of faults committed by **all**  validators in the epoch, counting the number of fault proofs in the slashing queue.
+This serves the purpose of quantifying collusion.
 - applies slashing for each fault in the slashing queue:
   - computes the slashing rate to apply, taking into account the number of fault offences committed in the epoch,
   - applies slashing to the offending validator's stake,